A search for extensible low-WAFOM point sets: Introduction

-The aim of this paper is to give a random search algorithm for extensible low-WAFOM point sets based on general digital nets (not sequential generators) in the same spirit.
-For this, as another direction of acceleration, we propose a method using lookup tables to compute the values of WAFOM, which requires $O(SN)$ steps.
-By numerical experiments, we also introduce the general trend that the WAFOM-based point sets are competitive with Niederreiter--Xing points \cite{MR1358190} under the conditions that the dimension is low and the integrand is smooth.
+The aim of this paper is to give a search algorithm for extensible low-WAFOM point sets based on general digital nets in the same spirit as those mentioned above.
+For this, we introduce a method that uses lookup tables to compute WAFOM values, which requires $O(sN)$ steps.
+Numerical experiments confirm that our extensible low-WAFOM point sets are comparable with (or even slightly superior to) Niederreiter--Xing sequences \cite{MR1358190} for some low-dimensional smooth functions.

 The rest of this paper is organized as follows.
-In Section~\ref{sec:notations}, we briefly recall the notations of digital nets and WAFOM, which will be used in later sections.
-Section~\ref{sec:extensible low-WAFOM point sets} is devoted to our main results: acceleration using lookup tables to compute WAFOM and a heuristic algorithm to obtain extensible low-WAFOM point sets.
-In Section~\ref{sec:Genz}, we report comparison between WAFOM-based point sets and typical quasi-Monte Carlo sequences (Sobol' \cite{MR0219238} and Niederreiter--Xing \cite{MR1358190}) for the Genz test function package \cite{Genz1984,Genz1987}.
+In Section~\ref{sec:notation}, we briefly recall the notation of digital nets and WAFOM to be used in later sections.
+Section~\ref{sec:extensible low-WAFOM point sets} is devoted to our main results: an acceleration method that uses lookup tables to compute WAFOM and a search algorithm for obtaining extensible low-WAFOM point sets.
+In Section~\ref{sec:Genz}, we report comparisons between our extensible low-WAFOM point sets and other quasi-Monte Carlo point sets (e.g., Sobol' \cite{MR0219238} and Niederreiter--Xing \cite{MR1358190} sequences) for the Genz test function package \cite{Genz1984, Genz1987}.